 Data tells a different story.
 Understanding and listening to your customers when they talk to you plays a crucial role.
 Customers who become aware of new services or products at the right moment report a better customer service experience.
 That’s because when you solve a customer’s problem, they are more willing to hear about other products that also have problem-solving capabilities.

 A customer is having connectivity issues with his internet connection and calls operator customer service.
 An agent can propose a solution that benefits the customer and offer a cyber security add-on that you get for free for the first three months.
 Clients who give customer service feedback are redirected to the e-commerce site with a discount code.
 The customer gets some value from providing feedback, and the company gets a sales opportunity.

 From a leadership point of view, it is beneficial to know how add-om sales affect customer service quality.
-In many cases, the right amount of upselling and cross-selling can increase support productivity and transform your customer service organization from a cost center to a profit center.
+In many cases, upselling and cross-selling can increase productivity and transform your support from a cost to a profit center.

 AI in Customer Service

 Artificial intelligence (AI) can be a great additional asset in providing you with insights from a vast amount of data that you would never have time to dig through yourself manually.

 One of the greatest benefits of AI in customer service is it can provide a vast amount of data automatically.
 For example, you can spot deviations in waiting times in certain types of support requests.
 When you know this, you’re left with uncovering the reason and taking the necessary steps to course correct.

 Another use case of CX data is understanding your open feedback efficiently.
 Sentiment analysis is a good starting point.

 With sentiment analysis, you can categorize based on product or contact reason which themes give you positive feedback.
 For example, you get to see the top 3 contact reasons which generate the most negative feedback.
 When you know this, you can filter and organize these themes based on customer issues and open feedback.